 If you consider the place where Rome was founded, the heart of the ancient city, where the current mayor’s seat is located and where is set one of Rome’s main museums, Musei Capitolini, Piazza del Campidoglio reeks of history, culture, and importance.
 A stone’s throw from another great square, Piazza Venezia, where you will certainly end up over and over again during your Rome sightseeing, this is a must to visit, even if this requires a lengthy, monumental staircase to climb.

-This giant square located at the foot of Capitoline Hill is a busy pedestrian, sightseeing, and public transport hub.
+This giant square located at the foot of Capitoline Hill is a pedestrian, sightseeing, and public transport hub, one of the busiest piazzas in Rome.
 This is probably why it’s a little difficult to just stop and enjoy its beauty, but not impossible!
 The main monument that dominates Piazza Venezia is the Altar of the Fatherland located in the Vittoriano complex, the Monument devoted to former Italian king Vittorio Emanuele II.
 In the middle, slightly on the right side facing the Vittoriano is a small space with benches where you can sit and relax.

 From Piazza Venezia, you can easily reach Piazza del Campidoglio, Via dei Fori Imperiali, Trajan’s Forum and Trajan’s Markets, as well as the trendy Via del Corso shopping street.